2026 Guide to the TSA PreCheck Renewal Process

 In some cases, the TSA will request another in-person identity check during the PreCheck renewal process.
 There are two main reasons why you might be asked to schedule an appointment at an enrollment center during your renewal:

-1. Your legal name or sex has changed since your first enrollment or your most recent renewal.
+1. Your legal name has changed since your first enrollment or your most recent renewal.

 2. The fingerprints taken at your last enrollment screening were low-quality.